gutosie/neoboot/README.md

 Instalacja neoboot.
 Uruchom poniższą komendę w terminalu wspieranego tunera

-To check if neoboot works you can 2 images you can install via Neoboot free without need vip code
+To check if neoboot works you can 2 images install via Neoboot free without need vip code

 After you ok, decide to use the Neoboot for more images on external